DTJF/fbdoc/src/doc/Preparation.md

 \note This setting only works when \Proj is installed in your system
        `PATH` (see previous sections for details).
-If you don't want to install \Proj, you have to use the full path and the original name of the executable (ie like `/home/me/proj/fb-doc/src/fb-doc -g Doxy`).
+If you don't want to install \Proj, you have to use the full path and the original name of the executable (ie. like `/home/me/proj/fb-doc/src/fb-doc -g Doxy`).